vladmunteanu2204/Josephine/README.md

 - Trail data inspired by real South Tyrol hiking routes
 - Design inspired by premium outdoor apps like AllTrails and Komoot
-- OpenAI integration powered by Replit AI Integrations
+- No OpenAI integration required!

 ---

-Built with ❤️ for alpine hiking enthusiasts
+**Built for alpine hiking enthusiasts** 🏔️

+**Now featuring:**
+✓ Verified routes only
+✓ Smart local recommendations
+✓ Works in Replit preview
+✓ No API costs